MicrosoftDocs/azure-docs/articles/defender-for-iot/how-to-deploy-linux-c.md

 ms.author: mlottner
 ---

-# Deploy Azure Security Center for IoT C based security agent for Linux
+# Deploy Defender for IoT C based security agent for Linux

-This guide explains how to install and deploy the Azure Security Center for IoT C-based security agent on Linux.
+This guide explains how to install and deploy the Defender for IoT C-based security agent on Linux.

 In this guide, you learn how to: